BloomTech-Labs/djhelper-fe/README.md

 - DJs can delete their accounts.
 - DJs can see their dashboards.

+- DJs can create events.
+- DJs can edit events.
+- DJs can delete events.
+- DJs can search for songs to add to playlists.

 ## Tech Stack

 ### Front end built using: React.